 Scholarly Commons Citation

 Choi, Jeong Ho, "Fabrication and Compressive Yield Strength of Open Cell Corrugated Cellular Solids" (2005).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 30.